-Before coming to Moscow representatives of the competing cities send a set of tasks in each of the four disciplines.
+During the registration process, representatives of the competing cities send a set of tasks in each of the four disciplines.
 They are used for putting together the blitz contest tasks.
 The complexity of the tasks is appropriate for the level of the secondary school final examination.
-All teams receive the tasks only in English.
+All teams receive tasks only in English.

 The teams have to answer eighty questions, twenty for each discipline.
 The answers are checked automatically when the participants use a special computer program for typing in their answers.

-These results are not included into the score when the main Olympiad contest results are summarized.
+These results are not included in the score when the main Olympiad contest results are summarized.

 The participants of the previous Olympiads commented on an unusual format of the blitz contest.
 They all enjoyed working in a team.
 It was interesting for them to find out what tasks are included in exams that students of the same age take in other countries.